20 Smart Home Tips and Tricks to Optimize Your Smart Home

 12) Understand how your smart home data is used.

 When purchasing a smart home device, make sure you understand how your data from that device is used.
-For example, a smart thermostat purchased from an electric company might come with the condition it can change its setting during high energy use.
+For example, a smart thermostat purchased from an electric company might come with the condition they can change its setting during high energy use.
 While a lot of what’s out there about what these companies collect is exaggerated, there are some things you should know.
 Our blog on smart home privacy has more.

 14) Give your devices unique names.

-No, not give them a name like Bob, or Matt, or Kelly (unless you want to).
+No, not like Bob, or Matt, or Kelly (unless you want to).
 Name each one in their apps by where they are or something identifiable.
 This makes it much easier to understand what’s happening when you receive a notification, especially from motion or door sensors.
 Your smart speaker will often use these same names to allow you to control them by voice, so make them easy to say, too.

 15) Don’t forget about the outside.